Focus on hypothyroidism

 Once you have been diagnosed, please ask your doctor to contact our Chronic Medicine Department on 0860 11 78 59 to register you on the Chronic Medicine Management Programme.

-The authorisation usually expires after 12 months.
-If there is no change in the medicine you need to take, your doctor or pharmacist can contact us on 0860 11 78 59 to renew the authorisation.
-The same process applies when there are any changes or additions to your authorisation.
+• If there is a change to your medication prescription and/or diagnosis, then your doctor or pharmacist can contact us on 0860 11 78 59 to review the changes and renew the authorisation.

 For more on your chronic benefits and where to obtain chronic medicine and treatment, click here.